PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 ### Embed Reports

 Now it's time to make use of the **AppOwnsDataAdmin** application's ability to embed reports.
-When navigate to the **Embed** page for a customer tenant, the **AppOwnsDataAdmin** application must acquire an access token for whichever app identity was used to create the customer tenant.
-The service principal that is configured as the **Owner** of a tenant will be the only service principal who will have access to access the target workspace in Power BI.
+Click the Embed button of a customer tenant to navigate to the **Embed** page and view the **Sales** report.

-Move to the **Power BI Tenants** page and click on the **Embed** button for the first customer tenant.
+The **AppOwnsDataAdmin** application should now present a view with the embedded report.
+Navigate back to the **Power BI Tenants** page and click on the **Embed** button for the first customer tenant.

 You should now see a page with an embedded report for that tenant.
-When you click the **Embed** button to embed a report for a customer tenant, the **TenanantManagement** application retrieves credentials for the app identity associated with the tenant from the **AppOwnsDataDB** database.
-It then uses those credentials to acquire an access token from Azure AD using Client Credentials Flow.
-That access token is then used to communicate with the Power BI Service to retrieve report metadata and generate an embed token for the embedding process.

 Click on the back arrow button to return to the **Tenants** page.

-Now test clicking the **Embed** button for other customer tenants.
-As you can see, the **AppOwnsDataAdmin** application has the ability to acquire access tokens for any of the Azure AD applications that it has created.
+1. Now test clicking the **Embed** button for other customer tenants.
+    As you can see, the **AppOwnsDataAdmin** application has the ability to embed reports from any f the tenant workspaces it has created.

 ### Inspect the Power BI Workspaces